apache/incubator-uniffle/docs/client_guide.md

 To improve performance of AQE skew optimization, uniffle introduces the LOCAL_ORDER shuffle-data distribution mechanism and Continuous partition assignment mechanism.

 1. LOCAL_ORDER shuffle-data distribution mechanism filter the lots of data to reduce network bandwidth and shuffle-server local-disk pressure.

-    It can be enabled by the following config
+   It will be enabled by default when AQE is enabled.
-      ```bash
-      # Default value is NORMAL, it will directly append to file when the memory data is flushed to external storage
-      spark.rss.client.shuffle.data.distribution.type LOCAL_ORDER
-      ```

 2. Continuous partition assignment mechanism assign consecutive partitions to the same ShuffleServer to reduce the frequency of getShuffleResult.